qazuor/reactFormToolkit/docs/public/docs/en/ui-libraries.md

 # UI Libraries Integration

-React Form Toolkit is designed to work seamlessly with popular UI libraries.
+**Qazuor React Form Toolkit** is designed to work seamlessly with popular UI libraries.
 This guide explains how to integrate with Material UI, Chakra UI, and Shadcn UI.

 ## Overview